 So, why did I get started in the first place?
 Because I had a ton of extra time on my hands?
 No. Because I love overloading myself with work?
 Not particularly.
 Because I wanted a discount on the products?
 A little.
 Because I want more money?
 Well, yes.
-On the surface, it was about making extra money each month.

 I have worked for as long as I can remember.
 I started babysitting at a young age.
 First it was just my little brother, then my dad’s friends’ kids and the neighborhood kids.
 I babysat on the weekends and during the summers.
 I even took a babysitting class so that I could be First Aid and CPR certified!
 I really loved playing with the little kids and I REALLY loved being in charge!
 Being the boss made me feel important and responsible and when I was little more than a kid myself that was a huge deal.
 I never had a love affair with the money, I wasn’t very good at saving it.
 I used it to buy silly things like a blue pleather jacket at DEB in the mall.
 Yes this was an actual purchase I made with my babysitting money.
 Yes I’m embarrassed to admit that.
 Or chunky black shoes to wear with my… well everything. #sorrynotsorry I was a product of the 90s and a VERY long awkward phase.